dstore-dbap/LumberMill/README.rst

 For a how-to running LumberMill, Elasticsearch and Kibana on CentOS, feel free to visit http://www.netprojects.de/collect-visualize-your-logs-with-lumbermill-and-elasticsearch-on-centos/.

+Working modules
+'''''''''''''''

+Event inputs
+^^^^^^^^^^^^

+-  Beats, read elastic beat inputs, e.g. filebeat.
+-  ElasticSearch, get documents from elasticsearch.
+-  File, read data from files.
+-  Kafka, receive events from apache kafka.
+-  NmapScanner, scan network with nmap and emit result as new event.
+-  RedisChannel, read events from redis channels.
+-  RedisList, read events from redis lists.
+-  Sniffer, sniff network traffic.
+-  Spam, what it says on the can - spams LumberMill for testing.
+-  SQS, read messages from amazons simple queue service.
+-  StdIn, read stream from standard in.
+-  Tcp, read stream from a tcp socket.
+-  Udp, read data from udp socket.
+-  UnixSocket, read stream from a named socket on unix like systems.
+-  ZeroMQ, read events from a zeromq.

+Event parsers
+^^^^^^^^^^^^^

+-  Base64, parse base64 data.
+-  Collectd, parse collectd binary protocol data.
+-  CSV, parse a char separated string.
+-  DateTime, parse a string to a dateobject and convert it to different date pattern.
+-  DomainName, parse a domain name or url to tld, subdomain etc. parts.
+-  Inflate, inflates any fields with supported compression codecs.
+-  Json, parse a json formatted string.
+-  Line, split lines at a seperator and emit each line as new event.
+-  MsgPack, parse a msgpack encoded string.
+-  Regex, parse a string using regular expressions and named capturing groups.
+-  SyslogPrival, parse the syslog prival value (RFC5424).
+-  Url, parse the query string from an url.
+-  UserAgent, parse a http user agent string.
+-  XPath, parse an XML document via an xpath expression.

+Event modifiers
+^^^^^^^^^^^^^^^

+-  AddDateTime, adds a timestamp field.
+-  AddDnsLookup. adds dns data.
+-  AddGeoInfo, adds geo info fields.
+-  DropEvent, discards event.
+-  ExecPython, execute custom python code.
+-  Facet, collect all encountered variations of en event value over a configurable period of time.
+-  HttpRequest, execute an arbritrary http request and store result.
+-  Math, execute arbitrary math functions.
+-  MergeEvent, merge multiple events to one single event.
+-  Field, some methods to change extracted fields, e.g. insert, delete, replace, castToInteger etc.
+-  Permutate, takes a list in the event data emits events for all possible permutations of that list.

+Outputs
+^^^^^^^

+-  DevNull, discards all data that it receives.
+-  ElasticSearch, stores data entries in an elasticsearch index.
+-  File, store events in a file.
+-  Graphite, send metrics to graphite server.
+-  Kafka, publish incoming events to kafka topic.
+-  Logger, sends data to lumbermill internal logger for output.
+-  MongoDb, stores data entries in a mongodb index.
+-  RedisChannel, publish incoming events to redis channel.
+-  RedisList, publish incoming events to redis list.
+-  StdOut, prints all received data to standard out.
+-  SQS, sends events to amazons simple queue service.
+-  Syslog, send events to syslog.
+-  WebHdfs, store events in hdfs via webhdfs.
+-  Zabbix, send metrics to zabbix.
+-  Zmq, sends incoming event to zeromq.

+Misc modules
+^^^^^^^^^^^^

+-  EventBuffer, store received events in a persistent backend until the event was successfully handled.
+-  Cache, use cache to store and retrieve values, e.g. to store the result of the XPathParser modul.
+-  SimpleStats, simple statistic module just for event rates etc.
+-  Statistics, more versatile.
+Configurable fields for collecting statistic data.
+-  Tarpit, slows event propagation down - for testing.
+-  Throttle, throttle event count over a given time period.

+Cluster modules
+^^^^^^^^^^^^^^^

+-  Pack, base pack module.
+Handles pack leader and pack member discovery.
+-  PackConfiguration, syncs leader configuration to pack members.

+Plugins
+^^^^^^^

+-  WebGui, a web interface to LumberMill.
+-  WebserverTornado, base webserver module.
+Handles all incoming requests.

+Event flow basics
+'''''''''''''''''

+-  an input module receives an event.
+-  the event data will be wrapped in a default event dictionary of the following structure: { "data": payload, "lumbermill": { "event\_id": unique event id, "event\_type": "Unknown", "received\_from": ip address of sender, "source\_module": caller\_class\_name, } }
+-  the input module sends the new event to its receivers.
+Either by adding it to a queue or by calling the receivers handleEvent method.
+-  if no receivers are configured, the next module in config will be the default receiver.
+-  each following module will process the event via its handleEvent method and pass it on to its receivers.
+-  each module can have an input filter and an output filter to manage event propagation through the modules.
+-  output modules can not have receivers.

 Configuration example (with explanations)
 '''''''''''''''''''''''''''''''''''''''''